vinnieOrdobas/Code-Institute-MS1/README.md

 ---

-### Project barriers and solutions
+### Bugs and turnarounds

-> - Bootstrap carousel works fine on desktop views with landscape images, but on mobile created large white space underneath.
-To overcome this I started a new branch called 'Gallery-carousel'.
-I then added a background image to the carousel on mobile views and centered the carousel on each media query.
-I then merged the branch with the master branch.
+> - Bootstrap grid wasn't aligning properly in different screen resolutions, specially the "Team" section.
+The way around was to change the structure slightly, by using the card component and putting each one of them inside of their own row.
 > - About Section 'cards' were aligning fine, but uneven bottom according to how much text entered in each.
 Overcame by researching online and finding a workable solution on Stack Overflow using Bootstrap's d-flex and flex-fill values.
 > - Contact form was not being responsive on smaller laptop views.
 To overcome this, I included the form in a Bootstrap Grid layout.
 > - Was still not entirely happy with Carousel on mobile views and decided create a static gallery of images in mobile and tablet views instead.